hilcj/VR-3D-360-Subtitle-Maker/README.md

 ![AddPatterns.png](/imgs_readme/add_patterns.png?raw=true "AddPatterns")

 ## Installation

-PS: I haven't packed up the code yet, so you need to manually apply a few commands to compile the code.

 The package is coded in python and need a few packages.
 To manage things around, I would like to recommend you to work with python anaconda environment https://www.anaconda.com/distribution/